-The ICAAP should from an integral part of the management and decision-making culture of a bank.
-This integration could range from using the ICAAP to internally allocate capital to various business units, to having it play a role in the individual credit decision process and pricing of products or more general business decisions such as expansion plans and budgets.
+11.3.6 ICAAP to be an Integral part of the management and decision-making culture pricing of products or more general business decisions such as expansion plans and budgets.
 The integration would also mean that ICAAP should enable the bank management to assess, on an ongoing basis, the risks that are inherent in their activities and material to the institution.